spinnaker/governance/README.md

-# Spinnaker Community
+# Spinnaker Governance

 Welcome to the Spinnaker Community!

 This is the starting point for joining and contributing to the Spinnaker community.
 A good place to start is by viewing the [Roadmap](roadmap.md).